openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 of the MaintenanceSchedule strategy and they will enable a foundation for a range of different persons not served by MaintenanceSchedule.

 ### Use CRON instead of RRULE
 The CRON specification is typically used to describe when something should start and does not imply when things should end.
 CRON also cannot, in a standard way, express common semantics like "The first Saturday of every month."

+### Use a separate CRD instead of updating ClusterVersion, MCP, ...
+In this alternative, we introduce a CRD separate from ClusterVersion, MCP, HostedCluster, and NodePool.
+For example an independent `UpdatePolicy` CRD where administrator preferences can be captured.
+This approach [was explored](https://github.com/jupierce/oc-update-design-ideas/commit/a6364ee2f2c1ebf84ed6d50bc277f9736bf793bd).
+Ultimately, it felt less intuitive across profiles.
+Consider a CRD called `UpdatePolicy` that tries to be a central config.

+1. Is it namespaced?
+If it is, that feels odd for an object that that should control the cluster.
+If it is not namespaced, the policy feels misplaced for HCP HostedCluster resources which live in a namespace.
+1. Where does someone check the status of the policy (e.g. when the next update is going to be possible on a given MCP?).
+If it is the UpdatePolicy object, you have multiple independent controllers controlling the status, which is an antipattern.
+If the UpdatePolicy controls multiple different MCPs differently, how do they independently report their status'?
+It also introduces the problem of having to look at multiple places (MCP and UpdatePolicy to understand what may be happening.
+1. As you pack policies for control-plane, MCPs, HCP primitives into an expressive UpdatePolicy, the schema options varied from too complex, to error prone, to overly abstract, to overly limiting.
+1. If you split the policy object up to simplify it, e.g. one for each MCP, you have the problem of associating it to the right MCP unambiguously.
+Planting the policy in the MCP itself solves this problem.

+In summary, it is possible, but the working group didn't believe the alternative was as elegant or user friendly as housing the policies directly in the resources they control.